EnSpec/hytools/README.md

 line tools which combine these functions and provide a streamlined workflow for processing images.

 For examples see the HyTools basics ipython notebook [here](./examples/hytools_basics_notebook.ipynb).
 For FlexBRDF correction see the tutorial [here](./examples/FlexBRDF_tutorial.md).
 An alternative of FlexBRDF correction without using Ray can be checked out [here](./examples/separated_flexbrdf.md).
-NetCDF and Geographic Lookup Table (GLT) support is added in the latest version [here](./examples/netcdf_glt.md).
+NetCDF (EMIT and AVIRIS-NG) and Geographic Lookup Table (GLT) support are added in the latest version [here](./examples/netcdf_glt.md).

 # Installation